Prathamesh4545/ShoppingSystem/README.md

    ```bash
    http://localhost:5173/
    ```
-6. Utilize Postman to test the APIs:
-   - `GET /api/products` – Retrieve a list of all products.
-   - `GET /api/products/{id}` – Fetch a product by its ID.
-   - `POST /api/products` – Add a new product.

-   Note: Preloaded data is available in the `data.sql` file.
-Product images are stored in byte format, and you can add or update images via the admin dashboard.
+   Note: Preloaded data is available in the `DataInitializer.java` file.
+Product images are in byte format so that it will not include in preload file, and also you can add or update images via the admin dashboard.

 ---